gurkirt/corrected-UCF101-Annots/README.md

-<h2>Spatio-Temporal Annotations of 24 classes of UCF101 dataset</h2>
+# Spatio-Temporal Annotations of 24 classes of UCF101 dataset

+### Introduction
 Bounding box annotations of humans for 24 action classes of <a href="http://crcv.ucf.edu/data/UCF101.php">UCF101 dataset</a> is available at the download page of <a href="http://www.thumos.info/download.html">THUMOS dataset</a> in xml format.
 Parsing these annotation is not as easy, which resulted in different result of